Consensys/doc.gnark/docs/HowTo/write/design_considerations.md

 `Prover` and `Verifier` performance, across scheme and curve choices.

 In a `Circuit` you want to minimize the number of constraints.
 The `frontend` package does a lot of work behind the scenes .
-For example to perform lazy evaluations of linear expressions to minimize the number of constraints.
+For example, it performs lazy evaluations of linear expressions to minimize the number of constraints.
 That part is transparent for the circuit developer.

 !!! tip "Division (`a = b / c`)"